Nordost Valhalla 2. The Importance of cables in High End Audio.

 One day my dealer had a Valhalla 2 power cord come in, wrong size.
 It was only 1M in length and his customer needed a 2m.
 He offered me a crazy stupid deal on it.
 Basically a deal that no one would pass up because even if it was no good I could sell it for a little more than I paid.
 So yea, I would be dumb to pass it up.
 I knew that even if it came close to the ODIN I would be one happy guy.
 I took it home, unboxed it from the fancy wooden box and put in my system.
 I mean, this is the BRAND NEW Valhalla 2!
 The Valhalla 1 power cord is legendary, so there it was, a Valhalla 2 power cord, in the wooden box ready to roll on into my system.

 Before putting the Valhalla 2 in I played a few songs using the Red Dawn power cord so I could get an idea of the sound qualities.
 When I put in the Valhalla 2 it was a shocker.
 Not only was there a huge difference in the sound, I preferred it to even the ODIN power cable!
 The vocals once again were cleared up and fattened up.
 They were more into my room and more 3D with literally NO haze or fog.
 Sounds were popping out from space all around the room.
 The slight dullness and flatness of the Red Dawn power cord was gone.
 Now the sound was full of life and realism.
 I mean, never in a million years would I have ever believed a power cable would improve things like this.
 How could there be people out there that deny this?
 I mean, it is a fact and unmistakable.
 Yes, NIGHT AND DAY in MY system, but I still have no idea how they do it.
-Even if it is my brain playing tricks, then it is worth buying just to have the tricks played, because there is a great clarity to the sound, slightly tighter bass, and a slightly increased sound width and height.
+Even if it is my brain playing tricks, then it is worth buying just to have the tricks played!
+This is no joke, and I just could not believe what I was hearing, yet I had to as it was happening.

 Maybe you need a really nice system to notice the effects of the power cable upgrade?
 That must be it.
 My system is pretty high-end.
-Audio Research front end with Sonus Faber Guarneri Evolution (UPDATE: Now Sonus Faber Amati Futura) speakers.
+Audio Research front end with Sonus Faber Guarneri Evolution speakers.
 If I change ANYTHING in my system, I notice it.
-After the Valhalla 2 PC was in I decided to replace the Red Dawn LS speaker cable with another pair of used Valhalla after my dealer received a trade in and offered me up another incredible deal.
-In fact, he is like my CRACK dealer as this hobby is like crack..the more you hear, the better it gets and the more you want.
-It’s awful.
-The Valhalla speaker cable just snapped my entire system into place.
+With the Valhalla speaker cable it just snapped my entire system into place.
 It added some sparkle and some more depth.
-I also auditioned the Tyr 2 speaker cable but found it too fat ad warm for my warm speakers, but again, they are awesome cables if you need some richness and air added to your system.
-My system, I can now proudly state, is 98% done.
-After my interconnect upgrade from a Frey 2 to a used Valhalla 1 and I will be set.
+I also auditioned the Tyr 2 speaker cable but found it too fat and warm for my warm speakers, but again, they are awesome cables if you need some richness and air added to your system.

 Nordost has said that just changing out one power cord to one of their top end cords such as the Odin or Valhalla 2, that it will be a much bigger improvement than changing your speaker cable or interconnects.
 I called BS on that in the past but I believe them now.
 Throwing in the Valhalla 2 power cable was like throwing in a component upgrade for me, in my system.